leslie1612/Fuegobase/README.md

 	![image](https://github.com/leslie1612/Fuegobase/blob/main/assets/fuegobase-date-pick-converter.gif)

 ### API calls
-You can refer to the video of Details
 - Include `x-api-key: "your_project_api_key"` in the HTTP request header, and ensure that the website domain is on the authorized list.
 - Obtain the same data (in JSON format) through the API calls as displayed on the interface, allowing users to process and use the data for further applications.